syn990/SYN-OS/readme.md

 # SYN-OS

-**William Hayward-Holland's (Syntax990) Arch Linux build.**
+**A highly customisable, efficient Arch Linux build by William Hayward-Holland (Syntax990).**

-This isn't a distro trying to be a product.
-It's Arch with an installer that does what I'd otherwise do by hand, a package list I've been arguing with myself over since 2021, and a desktop built out of whatever was lean enough to justify keeping around.
-No installer wizard, no app store, nothing hidden behind a GUI that you can't also just go read.
+This is for people who want to manage their own machine, not have it managed for them.
+No installer wizard, no app store, nothing hidden behind a GUI.
+It's Arch with an installer that does what I'd otherwise do by hand, a package list I've been arguing with myself over since 2021, and a desktop built from whatever was lean enough to keep around.

-Boot the ISO, run one command, and you get a working system where every file that put it together is sitting right there in this repository if you want to know why it behaves the way it does.
+Boot the ISO, run one command, and you get a working system.
+Every file that built it is in this repository, so you can always go check why it behaves the way it does.

 ![SYN-OS Banner](./Images/SYN-BANNER1.png)